Dutch prenatal care

 Will my Dutch health insurance cover childbirth costs if I am already pregnant when I move to the Netherlands?

 Can you please tell me what services I can expect from a midwife?

 How can I find a native English-speaking midwife?

 Which prenatal tests are usually carried out in the Netherlands?

 In the case of a low-risk pregnancy, you will be offered two ultrasound scans: one in the first term or trimester (0-13 weeks) to determine a due date and one anomaly scan at twenty weeks.
-Both these scans are covered by your health insurance.
+Both scans are covered by your health insurance.
 Some midwives perform an additional scan at 30 and/or 36 weeks, but this is not done in all cases.
 Usually there needs to be a medical reason to have additional ultrasound scans.
 The scans are sometimes made by the midwife herself in her own practice; otherwise, you will be referred to a primary care ultrasound centre.

 As a pregnant woman living in the Netherlands, you have the option of having your child tested before birth.
 In this way, you can opt for tests that screen for Down’s, Edwards’ and Patau’s syndromes.
 It is worth noting that not all pregnant women opt for screening tests, but all will be offered them.

 - If you decide to have your child tested for Down’s, Edwards’ and Patau’s syndromes, you can choose to have: